top1944/duckuments/docs/atoms_85_fall2017_projects/13_sysid/12-final-project-report-sysid.md

 Odometry calibration is the process of determining model parameter to “match” predicted motion and measurements.
 For the duckiebot odometry calibration is the process aimed at identifying the kinematic parameters used to reconstruct the robot’s absolute configuration from the given voltage input.

 Increasing the accuracy of the Duckiebot’s odometry will result in reduced operation cost as the robot requires fewer absolute positioning updates with the camera.
+When the duckiebot crossing an intersection forward kinematics is used.
+Therefore, the performance of safe crossing is closely related to having well calibrated odometry parameters.

 ### General odometry formulation {#sysid-final-odometry}